melissa804/digital_resume/README.md

-My_Digital_Resume
+# My Digital Resume
+Personal resume of Melissa Ajudia.

+## Description
-This repository is for the folders containing the code that makes up my complete and responsive digital resume.
-Built to be as simple as possible, while still providing great content using HTML 5, CSS, JavaScript and Bootstrap.
+This repository is for the folders containing the html and javascript code that makes up my complete and responsive digital resume.
+Built to be as simple as possible, while still providing an innovative interface.

-#Requirements
-I elected to use Bootstrap as a framework to set up my digital resume
+## Built with
+* Bootstrap 4
+* Jquery
+* Javascript
+* HTML 5
+* CSS3

-Linked the following CDN's:
+## Resources via the following CDN's:
-    Bootstrap CDN version 3.4.1
+* Bootstrap CDN version 3.4.1
-    Font Awesome version 5.13.1
+* Font Awesome version 5.13.1
-    Google Fonts -Font Family Poppins
+* Google Fonts -Font Family Poppins
-    Javascript -jquery version 1.12.1
+* Javascript -jquery version 1.12.1
-                Bootstrap javascript
-    Jquery version 1.12.4
+* Jquery version 1.12.4

-#Setup

-Created a basic structure folder
+## IDE used

+* Visual Studio Code

+## Addition Software
+* Adobe Photoshop for Image Editing
+* Adobe Illustrator for Logo Creation